dotnet-foundation/wg-marketing/GTM-project-checklist.md

 * **.NET Foundation website update**.
 This happens as part of the [project onboarding process](https://dotnetfoundation.org/projects/submit) where your project is listed in the /projects section of our website.

 ## Post-launch / "Always on" marketing
 * **Project Spotlight**.
 The [Project Spotlight](https://dotnetfoundation.org/projects/spotlight) is a great way to introduce your project to the community.
 It's an interview that we put on our website and host on our  YouTube channel.
-If you are interested in doing this, please let us know.
+If you are interested in doing this, please let us know by [filing a Project Spotlight request](https://github.com/dotnet-foundation/projects/issues/new/choose).
 * **YouTube / Virtual Meetups**.
 The outreach committee has a Virtual Events team that can help you deliver a virtual meetup on YouTube.
 [More information is here](https://dotnetfoundation.org/community/meetups).
 * **Social amplification**.
 If you have amplification or retweet requests, you can submit an [amplification request in the content repo](https://github.com/dotnet-foundation/content/issues/new?assignees=&labels=&template=content-amplification-request.md&title=%5BAMPLIFICATION%5D+-+Title).
 * **Newsletter**.
 To add content for the Newsletter like new releases, please submit a PR to [this markdown page](https://github.com/dotnet-foundation/website/blob/master/input/blog/posts/_current-newsletter-draft.md).